hilbix/tino/howto/netdata.md

 The clients are set up minimally.
 They all run the probes and forward it to the NetData Host 10.0.0.2.

 The main configuration basically switches off everything like the Registry or the Web Interface.
-The IPs shown there are chosen such, that they do noir defaults doin case somethingng:
+The IPs shown there are chosen such, that they do no harm in case something goes wrong (your firewall goes transparent).
+But this assumes, you have no unprivileged foreign users in the same network and network namespace which is used by NetData for communication:

 `/etc/netdata/netdata.conf`
 ```